 “Purchase” is the acquisition of a 3D Model by you from the Site under this agreement, whether as a purchase of 3D Model made available at a price of greater than $0, or a download of 3D Model made available at no charge.

-“TurboSquid” includes TurboSquid, Inc. and all licensed affiliates and partners that distribute 3D Models on behalf of TurboSquid, Inc.
+“TurboSquid” includes Shutterstock, Inc., and all licensed affiliates and partners that distribute 3D Models, including TurboSquid, Inc., and the Shutterstock group of companies.

 “Product Page” is the product page or interface that displays 3D Models available for Purchase on the Site.